peteroupc/encoding/docs/PeterO.Text.Encodings.md

         PeterO.Text.ICharacterEncoding encoding,
         PeterO.IWriter writer);

 Reads Unicode characters from a character input and writes them to a byte array encoded using the given character encoder.
 When writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `input.EncodeToBytes(encoding)` .
-If the object's class already has a EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.
+If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.

+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `input.EncodeToWriter(encoding, writer)` .
+If the object's class already has a  `EncodeToWriter`  method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>